Are you still holding onto your childhood savings account? If so, you may want to consider an upgrade.

 1. The interest rate doesn’t match your spending habits

-The typical interest rate for a savings account ranges between 0.125 per cent per annum, to 0.5 per cent.
+The typical interest rate for a savings account ranges between 0.125% to 0.5% p.a.
 However, there are now bank accounts that can go beyond this.

 For example, say you use a DBS Multiplier account.
-If one of the following: your monthly credit card spend, home loan repayment, insurance or investment, plus your credited salary is at least $2,000 or more, your interest rate can go up to 1.8 per cent.
-This is more than triple the usual interest rate.
+If credit your salary of at least $2,000 every month and either meet the minimum monthly credit card spend, service a DBS home loan, or purchase an insurance or investment, your interest rate could go up to 1.8%.
+This is more than triple the usual interest rate!

 2. You want to keep a part of your finances private

 For security reasons, it’s a good idea to confidentially keep some money in a separate account.
-This is useful when someone else – such as a family member – has access to your bank account, or can monitor it.
+This is useful when someone else – such as a family member or spouse – also has access to your bank account, or can monitor it.

-For example, retirees who have their finances looked after by a caretaker should set a portion of their money in a separate account, in event of situations like theft.
+For example, retirees who have their finances looked after by a caretaker should set a portion of their money in a separate account in the event of situations like theft.
 If the caretaker proves unreliable, they at least cannot run off with all of the retiree’s cash.

 3. You find the bank’s administrative process or user interfaces too cumbersome